 The best way to spend your time here is to just walk around and explore.
 In addition to the temple itself, the views of the mountains and valleys from every side of the temple are also beautiful.
 Make sure you circle the whole area, and take pictures of everything!

 After you finish exploring, visit the local shops that surround the temple grounds.
 You'll find Thai treats, little souvenirs, and even a few cafes.
 Enjoy a lunch of pizza and a fresh smoothie while sitting at a table that overlooks lush, green valleys.
 Think this sounds like paradise?
 You're not wrong.

-If you're in northern Thailand near Sukhothai ruins, this is a great place to visit if you have time.
-If you're an ILP volunteer in Thailand, you're close enough to go explore the temple on a weekend as it's only an hour or two drive from Phitsanulok.
+If you're in northern Thailand, anywhere near the Sukhothai ruins, this is a great place to visit if you have time.
+As an ILP volunteer in Thailand, you're actually close enough to go explore the temple on a weekend since it's about a two-hour drive from Phitsanulok.

 Confused at who your local coordinator is?
 Here's a break down of all the support you get as an ILP volunteer.

 Lastly, it's easy to get caught up in taking pictures and admiring the incredible art of this place, but make sure you're also being considerate of the locals who are there to worship.
 And be especially respectful of the monks, which includes bowing when you say hello.
 If you want to take a photo with them, ask first.
-If they allow you to take a photo, you cannot be touching them, and need to be lower than the monk, so you'll want to knee in front of them rather than standing beside them.
+If they allow you to take a photo, you cannot be touching them, and need to be lower than the monk, so you'll want to kneel in front of them rather than standing beside them.

 It's amazing—but we'd love for you to be able to do more than a tourist can in one week.
-Learn more about how you can volunteer in Thailand and teach cute, little Thai kids how to speak English — do it all with International Language Programs.
-There's no experience required, just a love of children and a desire to travel the world with other college-aged volunteers!
+Learn more about how you can volunteer in Thailand by teaching cute, little Thai kids how to speak English.
+No prior experience is required, just a love for children and a desire to travel the world with other college-aged volunteers!
 Let's make this happen!